sakuratsuyu/Note/docs/Mathematics_Basis/TC/Lec_3.md

     2. $\forall p \in K, a \in \Sigma,\ \ (p, a, q_{n - 1}) \notin \Delta$.
     3. $\forall p \in K, a \in \Sigma,\ \ (q_n, a, p) \notin \Delta$.

-    For any NFA that not satisfying the properties above, we can use the mechanism above to make it satisfy.
+    For any NFA that not satisfying the properties above, we can use the mechanism mentioned above to make it satisfy the properties.

     Then we define a subproblem and use the idea of DP (Dynamic Programming) to prove.